Skip to Content

 • If not, add a user to the organization and assign the user the Agent Install permission.
 Encrypt this new user's username and password using JitterbitUtils

-2. Install a Private Agent and test with sample operation runs to ensure that it is working correctly during normal installation and that it functions properly
+2. Install a private agent and test with sample operation runs to ensure that it is working correctly during normal installation and that it functions properly

 3. Stop the agent and delete or move out the credentials.txt file for the agent